Disinvesting in Nuclear Weapons Manufacture

 Dear Councillor Locke

-I am again writing to you in your capacity as the City of Birmingham’s delegate to the committee of the West Midlands Pension Fund, which has its next meeting on Wednesday 10 December.
-Item 5 on the agenda refers to consideration of the Fund’s Responsible Investment Activities.
+I am again writing to you in your capacity as the City of Birmingham’s delegate to the committee of the West Midlands Pension Fund, which has its next meeting on Wednesday 18 March.
+Item 5 on the agenda refers to consideration of the Fund’s Responsible Investment Activities, and there is a paragraph on page 29 of the papers to the meeting which reads as follows:

 I understand that the Pension Fund has investments in firms that make nuclear weapons or their components, including Lockheed Martin, BAE systems, General Dynamics and many others.
 Nuclear weapons could kill millions of people, and built up areas such as the West Midlands would be particular targets.
 It should be part of the responsibility of local councils to prevent nuclear bombs falling on the West Midlands.
 It is therefore important that the Pension Fund stops investing in nuclear weapons manufacturers and in all armament manufacturers.

-I would be grateful if you could convey my views as a council tax payer in Birmingham and a beneficiary of the Pension Fund to the committee next Wednesday, and report back to me on any discussion.
+I would be grateful if you could convey my views as a council tax payer in Birmingham and a beneficiary of the Pension Fund to the committee on 18 March, and report back to me on any discussion.

-Also, has there been any statement by Birmingham City Council regarding this matter, following its meeting on 16 September, when there was a question as to progress in divesting its own pension fund from companies that are complicit in Israel’s crimes against humanity.
+Also, has there been any statement by Birmingham City Council regarding divestment of its own pension fund from companies that are complicit in Israel’s crimes against humanity?

 Pam Bishop